F0903/Soft-Repeat/README.md

 # Soft-Repeat

+**NOTE: this project is no longer maintained and is not recommended to be used**

 ![Logo](media/Soft%20Repeat%20Logo%20V2.png)

 An extension that lets you repeat between two custom points in a YouTube video, softly interpolating the volume inbetween.